Last Updated: February 5, 2026

 3. Lemon Balm: Uplifting and Anxiety-Reducing

-Lemon balm is a gentle yet powerful herb that uplifts the mood and reduces anxiety simultaneously.
-It helps increase levels of GABA, a neurotransmitter that promotes relaxation and reduces nervousness.
-The rosmarinic acid in lemon balm also provides antioxidant benefits that protect brain cells from stress-related damage.
+Lemon balm (Melissa officinalis) is a gentle yet powerful herb that uplifts the mood while simultaneously reducing anxiety through its action on GABA receptors and acetylcholine pathways.
+It helps increase levels of GABA, a neurotransmitter that promotes relaxation and reduces nervousness, while the rosmarinic acid in lemon balm also provides antioxidant benefits that protect brain cells from oxidative stress damage.

-This member of the mint family has been used since medieval times to "gladden the heart" and ease worried minds.
-Modern research confirms its traditional use, showing that lemon balm can significantly reduce anxiety symptoms while also improving cognitive function and alertness, making it ideal for daytime use.
+This member of the mint family has been used since medieval times to "gladden the heart" and ease worried minds, with traditional herbalists valuing it for both acute anxiety relief and long-term mood support.
+Modern research confirms its traditional use, showing that lemon balm can significantly reduce anxiety symptoms while also improving cognitive function and alertness, making it ideal for daytime use when you need calm focus rather than sedation.4

 Lemon Balm Reserve (Dawn Harvest)